 Hon.
 Daniel Qavvik: Thank you, Mr. Speaker.
 I thank the member for asking that question.
-Most contaminated sites in Nunavut are legacy sites that predate the establishment of the territory.
-The Department of Environment is working with other departments to implement the contaminated sites policy.
+Mr. Speaker, most contaminated sites in Nunavut are legacy sites that pre-date the establishment of the territory.
+The Department of Environment is working with other departments to implement the Contaminated Sites Policy.

-Mr. Speaker, the Department of Environment maintains an inventory of contaminated sites on commissioner's land in Nunavut and conducts sites assessment to inform management decisions.
-Fuel investigations are prioritized based on potential environment and human health risk, and to support decision making land throughout our Government of Nunavut departments.
+Mr. Speaker, the Department of Environment maintains an inventory of contaminated sites on Commissioner's Land in Nunavut and conducts site assessments to inform management decisions.
+Fuel investigations are prioritized based on potential environment and human health risk, and to support decision-making among our Government of Nunavut departments.

-Mr. Speaker, the Department of Environment has re-established the Contaminated Sites Liabilities Working Group, and the purpose of that group is to provide decision making, support procedures, and policies for policy making for managing contaminated sites and environmental liabilities.
+Mr. Speaker, the Department of Environment has re-established the Contaminated Sites Liabilities Working Group.
+The purpose of that group is to provide decision-making and support on procedures and policies for policy making for managing contaminated sites and environmental liabilities.
 Thank you, Mr. Speaker.